This policy does not limit or exclude any of your rights under the Act. If you wish to seek further information on the Act, see www.privacy.org.nz

 - We will only use and share personal information where necessary to carry out the functions for which we collected it, or if required by law.

 Effectively engaging with people and providing our services requires us to collect and use some personal information.
+For example, your contact details so that we can communicate with you easily when we need to.
 However, we only collect the personal information you choose to give us, your employer has provided us, or that is required by us to adequately identify you.
 You can opt out of our communications activities, such as receiving our newsletter, at any time.

 We collect information about you from: